jkoerte/jkoerte.github.io/essays/reflect-design-patterns.md

 ## Final Thoughts
 Design patterns are nothing like UI frameworks despite initially thinking so.
 Design patterns are a lot more flexible, and I see that it is used for backend development such as databases, connections, etc. and not so much for the frontend compared to UI components.

-*Use of Google Gemini 3.6 Flash Extended to create of analogies*
+*Use of Google Gemini 3.6 Flash Extended to create analogy*